MenkeTechnologies/zpwr/README.md

 Then run `zpwr regenconfiglinks` in same shell to create new sym links pointing to your new directory `<mydirectory>`.
 Then exec a new zsh with `exec zsh` and all environment variables will be set accordingly.

 ## ZPWR Features
-- 320+ zpwr subcommands covering most of ZPWR functions with colorized zsh menucompletion `zpwr <tab>`
+- 320+ zpwr subcommands covering most of ZPWR functionality with colorized zsh menucompletion `zpwr <tab>`
 - 130+ centralized environment variables in ZPWR namespace to control functionality
 - 670+ centralized ZPWR files in `~/.zpwr` allowing easy uninstall
+- ~11.5k zsh tab completions including [zsh-more-completions](https://github.com/MenkeTechnologies/zsh-more-completions)
+- 165+ bash, perl, zsh and python scripts in `~/.zpwr/scripts` or `$ZPWR_SCRIPTS` git tracked
 - user specific ZPWR files in `~/.zpwr/local` git ignored
 - installer specific ZPWR files in `~/.zpwr/install` git tracked
+- 1800+ aliases
+- 320+ git aliases from OMZ git plugin and [zsh-git-acp](https://github.com/MenkeTechnologies/zsh-git-acp)
 - ZPWR installer ouput in `~/.zpwr/local/installer` git ignored
 - central on/off control of zpwr colorful output with `ZPWR_COLORS`
 - zsh completion with descriptions for parameters, regular, suffix and global aliases